kadu2229/kadu2229/README.md

 ### About

-I am a Software Developer and Systems Analysis student, focused on building modern web applications using JavaScript and React.
+I am a Software Developer and Systems Analysis student, focused on building modern **web and mobile applications** using JavaScript and React.
-I have practical experience working with front-end and back-end technologies, prioritizing clean code, organization, and user experience.
+I have practical experience working with front-end, mobile and back-end technologies, prioritizing clean code, organization, and user experience.

 Portfolio: https://kadusilva.netlify.app/